USGS-R/WQ-Review/README.md

 R must be run in 32-bit mode to use the ODBC driver.
 Open R-studio and click Tools-Global Options on the top toolbar.
 Under "General" in the global options dialog, you will see "R version:" at the top.
 Click "Change" next to the R version and select "Use your machine's default version of R (32 bit)" to change to 32-bit R. R-studio will need to restart after doing this.

 ##Step 2.
-Install the "devtools" package for installing QWToolbox directly from Github.
+Install the "devtools" package for installing WQ-Review directly from Github.

 Open R-studio in 32-bit mode if it is not already open and type the following command in the console:
 ```R